Scalea

+Toponymy

+The name Scalea most likely derives from the Latin scalae, meaning “stairs” or “steps,” a reference to the terraced structure of the medieval town rising up the hillside.
+This topographical explanation is supported by both historical and linguistic evidence.

+An alternative hypothesis links the name to the Greek word Skalía (Σκαλιά), meaning “harbor” or “landing place,” possibly recalling an ancient coastal settlement or anchorage in the area.
+However, most scholars consider the Latin origin more consistent with the town’s layout and early medieval development.

+The earliest recorded forms, such as Scalia and de Scalis, appear in 12th-century Norman documents, including the Catalogus Baronum.
+By the late Middle Ages, the spelling Scalea had become standard in royal registers and notarial records.

 History

-Scalea is notable as one of the very first human settlements in southern Italy.
+Scalea is notable as one of the first human settlements in southern Italy.
 Excavations of the caves beneath Torre Talao have unearthed Neanderthal bones and stone tools from the Paleolithic Era, and the surrounding Lao Valley also contains evidence of small Protohistoric, Bronze, and Iron Age (approximately 10,000-7,000 B.C.E.) communities throughout.

 In approximately 600 B.C.E., Greek Sybarites founded the city of Laüs along the Lao River heights in order to facilitate communications with their colony in Posidonia.
 Laüs is considered the antecedent of modern-day Scalea, as is the subsequent Roman colony of Lavinium.
 Ruins of imperial era Roman villas are scattered all throughout the surrounding plains and lowlands.

 The present city of Scalea arose sometime during the Lombard-Byzantine Conflict.
 Towards the end of the 7th century, Scalea was occupied by the Lombards and it remained their colony up until Charlemagne's conquest of Italy in the 800s.
 The Lombards built the city's fortress, its two gates, and many surrounding homes that linked together to function as a wall.
 The city's main military gate sat at the top guarded by Gastaldo Fortress, which was later converted by the Normans into a castle, additional housing, and Piazza Cimalonga.
 It is during this time that the city came to be known as Scalea, perhaps due to the neighborhood surrounding the castle gradually developing outwards and vertically like rungs on a ladder.